ben023/LifeLang/README.md

 To run a program, create a Prog then runProg "Your Prog"
 To print the contents of a Prog, type prettyProg "Your Prog"
+We also have helper functions that run our examples.
+One example of these is "runEx1"

 ### Examples:
 ![Good example 1](https://i.imgur.com/gQNrQOQ.png)